 On the 15th of September 2020, we received charity status.
 We are registered as SHOUT WSK and our charity number is 1191297.

-We were also donated a local allotment where work is being done by our volunteers to grow our own veggies and produce.
+We were also donated a local allotment where work is being done by our volunteers to grow our own veggies and produce and it is run by volunteers.

-Our next venture is to open a premises where we can run a zero-food waste café using some of our food donations, alongside a charity shop to generate income.
+Our most recent project is underway!
+We are currently renovating a premises where we can run a zero-food waste café using some of our food donations, to generate income.
 This will provide opportunities for both our clients and volunteers to learn new skills working alongside each other in our community.
 We have looked at the Emmaus model for inspiration and are so excited about this project and what it will do to help make homelessness in Worthing a thing of the past.
 Watch this space!

 If you would like to support us, you can donate, volunteer your time or donate requested items.
 Just drop us a message on our Facebook page or click below.